Dhanya212/Dhanya212/README.md

 <!-- About Me -->
 ## About Me

 I'm Dhanya, based in Mangalore.
 With a background in software development, I'm particularly interested in web technologies and data science.
-I enjoy tackling challenging projects that push the boundaries of what's possible with current tech.
+I enjoy tackling challenging projects that push the boundaries of what's possible with current technology.

 <!-- Technologies -->
 ## Technologies & Tools